 And for parents of autistic children, it’s important to teach them that kind hands and words are the way forward.
 Life is already frustrating enough for young autists, and their impulse control is often under-developed.
 The very many kind and empathetic kids around today, who are educated about showing and understanding their emotions, is testament to today’s more respectful familial society.

 So what’s the next step?
-Certainly, for all generations to learn more about autism spectrum conditions.
+Certainly, for all generations to learn more about autism.
 And, we believe, for the respect that we’ve mentioned to continue across the autism community.
 Currently there’s noticeable divisions between #actuallyautistic activists and educators, and self-styled warrior ‘autism parents’.
 The latter may seek cures for their children’s autism, and some speak of ‘loving the child, hating the autism’, as if the two were separate.
 You can even wear a t shirt emblazoned with phrases such as these!

 (Read our views below!!)

 If autists could gain the respect that every neurodiverse individual deserves, the world would certainly be a better place, for ourselves and for future generations.